amesar/databricks-tests/README.md

 **Databricks Workspace and Authentication**

-Specifying your workspace and credentials is based on the Databricks CLI.
+Specifying your workspace URI and credentials is based on the Databricks CLI.
 See [Set up authentication](https://docs.databricks.com/dev-tools/cli/index.html#set-up-authentication) in Databricks documentation.

 **Conda environment**